James Hubert Blake High School

-James Hubert Blake High School (or Blake High School) is a public secondary school located in Cloverly, Maryland.
-Blake is a public high school that offers a signature program in fine arts and humanities.
-Its mascot is Benny the Bengal, and its principal is Bob Sinclair.
+James Hubert Blake High School (or Blake High School) is a public high school located in Cloverly, Maryland.
+It is part of the Montgomery County Public Schools system.
+Blake offers a signature program in fine arts and humanities.

-Northeast Consortium

 James Hubert Blake High School is part of the Northeast Consortium, an organization of three area high schools that allows students to select a school based on each school's signature program.
 The other members of the consortium are Springbrook High School and Paint Branch High School.

-Alumni

-Alumni have gone on to perform in Broadway shows, regional theater productions, as well as in other shows and theater groups throughout the country.
-Accomplished singer and songwriter Bibi Bourelly attended Blake High School until twelfth grade.

-Michael Braun, a junior, won the Jeopardy!
-Teen Tournament in 2005.